msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Countdown timer on the “Thank you” page for MB WAY payments;
 * Save the MB WAY mobile number to the user profile for future purchases;
 * Trigger Multibanco and MB WAY payments when creating orders via the REST API;
-* Store and show the IfthenPay fee on each order;
+* Store and show the ifthenpay fee on each order;
 * Codifis payment information banner, with the price to pay monthly, on the product page (simple and variable products);
 * Set a payment entity for Multibanco, MB WAY, Credit card, Payshop, and Cofidis Pay at the product category level, so that you can receive payment in different accounts based on the order products (replaces previously available specific extension);
 	* Simplified marketplace;
 	* Lock the cart so you can only have products from a single account in the same order;
 * Remove payment instructions from specific emails, for example, “order completed”, to avoid customer confusion when they are no longer necessary;
 * Autofill the VAT number on the Cofidis Pay gateway from several VAT number plugins (more can be added on request);
-* Change the default timeout for calls to the IfthenPay APIs if your website is experiencing communication difficulties;
+* Change the default timeout for calls to the ifthenpay APIs if your website is experiencing communication difficulties;
 * Hide notices of new available payment methods;
 * Hide notices of pending callback activation requests;
 * Hide sidebar in payment method settings screen;